Blog / Disruptive Technologies

 Monterrey: a Sustainable, Inclusive and Balanced City

 Many experts point out that the city of Monterrey has great potential to design comprehensive action plan, even more so than Mexico City for example.
 This is due to the large amount of resources available, as well as its geographical location and the participation and involvement of the government, businesses and academia, which make Monterrey a good laboratory to become a smart city.
-Monterrey accommodates the Municipal Institute of Integral Planning (Implani), with the purpose of elaborating and proposing planning instruments that contribute to an inclusive, transparent, economically sustainable, environmentally balanced and territorially ordered municipal development.
+Monterrey accommodates the Municipal Institute of Integral Planning, with the purpose of elaborating and proposing planning instruments that contribute to an inclusive, transparent, economically sustainable, environmentally balanced and territorially ordered municipal development.
 Through this public body, professionals with different backgrounds seek to improve waste disposal, lighting and develop a strategy to create a sustainable ecosystem where infrastructure, services and technology improve the living conditions of citizens.
 Another important feature that places Monterrey one step ahead towards the conception of smart cities is the digitalization of public administration.

 Querétaro: the First Smart City in Mexico